mfms-ncsu/galant-js/system-test-plan.md

 ### (!)
 Exporting a graph

-1. Upload and load a graph (dt-11); do the same for a simple algorithm (bfs from Examples)
+1. Upload and load a graph (dt-11); upload and load a simple algorithm (bfs from Examples)
 2. Run the algorithm for a few steps
 3. Export the graph to a file
 4. Upload and load the exported graph and check that the export was correct